Better or Worse? Packers Positional Breakdown Week Into Free Agency

 In this story:

-On Sunday, an epic blizzard is expected to blow through Green Bay.
+On Sunday, an epic blizzard began blowing through Green Bay.
 Similarly, a storm has blown through the Green Bay Packers’ roster.

 Last season, 23 players played at least 468 snaps from scrimmage.
 During an eventful first week of free agency, seven of them are no longer with the team.